-The Early Music Ensemble is an historically-oriented performance group, led by specialist Craig Trompeter, that encompasses both vocalists and instrumentalists.
+The Early Music Ensemble is a historically-oriented performance group, led by specialist Craig Trompeter, that encompasses both vocalists and instrumentalists.
 Ensemble repertoire is drawn from 15th- to 17th-century sources, with special emphasis on historically-informed performance practices including reading from original notation, improvisation, and ornamentation.
 The Early Music Ensemble also provides a forum for undergraduate majors and graduate students in music who wish to explore and activate musical traditions and repertories related to their scholarly research.
 Participation in the group is open to anyone in the University community with music-reading experience.

 Rehearsals & Performances

-- Thursday, January 6 at 4:30 p.m., Tea Time Concert
+- Thursday, December 1, 4:30 p.m., Fulton Recital Hall — Tea Time Concert

 - Tuesday, January 24, 7:30 p.m., Fulton Recital Hall — Workshop with Blue Heron